leedium/occ-react-component/README.md

 #### change log
 1.7.3
   - updated working example to include ccRest Client and Product Data manipulation
+  - moved styled-components to peer dependency (you will need to add this in manually for development build)
   - removed all css file includes for [styled-components](https://www.styled-components.com/ "ES6 Styled Components")
   - fix origin host bug on some osx systems